ssunday/TicTacToeClojure/README.md

 Type in LOC=de before lein run for German localization.
 Default is English.
 For EDN file persistence, type in TYPE=edn.
 For saving to a locally run Postgres database, use TYPE=pg.
 JSON is default or TYPE=json.

+For postgres persistence, connection configuration assumes //localhost:5432/tictactoe database url format.
+You must have a database created with the name tictactoe prior to running the game

 ## Testing

 To run the tests, you need to have Speclj and use the lein spec command.
+Before running, a database named 'test' must be created.

 ## Extending Tic Tac Toe